View all web browser and mobile devices available in our cloud-based test lab.

 Perfecto makes Cypress testing faster and easier to scale.
 Being an open solution, Perfecto fully compliant with Cypress and integrates into your CI/CD pipeline through tools like Jenkins.
 Perfecto also integrates with many other frameworks, such as Selenium and WebDriverIO for web testing, as well as mobile testing frameworks like Appium, Espresso, and XCUITest.

-Pair Cypress with Perfecto for even faster web testing at scale.
-Access the browser permutations you need to test against in the cloud.
-And move faster with parallel testing and bursting.
+Perfecto pairs perfectly with Cypress, offering continuous end-to-end testing and support and speedy web testing at scale.
+When you pair Cypress with Perfecto, you will be able to access the browser permutations you need to test against in the cloud and move faster with parallel testing and bursting.

 Get My Demo